stammen/StartAudioInBackgound/README.md

 * Lock the computer.
 The app should continue to record and play audio.

 * Put the computer to sleep and then wake the computer.
-The app should continue to record and play audio when the system is awake.
+The app should continue to record and play audio.

 * Restart the computer.
-After you login to your account, the app should start to record and play audio from a background task.
+After you login to your account, the app should start automatically.